10,000 Chicago Concert Recordings Are Being Uploaded to the Internet Archive: Nirvana, Phish, Sonic Youth, They Might Be Giants & More

 10,000 Chicago Concert Recordings Are Being Uploaded to the Internet Archive: Nirvana, Phish, Sonic Youth, They Might Be Giants & More Perhaps you’ve had the experience of moving to a new city and immediately being told that you’ve missed its golden age of live music.
 To an extent, this has happened in more or less every period of the past fifty or sixty years.
 But what if the person regaling you with those stories had an archive of more than 10,000 concert recordings to back them up?
 Chicago’s Aadam Jacobs has made just such an archive, and a few years ago he and it became the subject of Katlin Schneider’s documentary Melomaniac.
 Apart from their stories of Jacobs’ exploits with his increasingly bulky recording rig, the various rock musicians and club owners interviewed therein express one concern above all: what will become of all his tapes in the future?
 As so often, the Internet Archive has come to save the day.
 At its newly opened Aadam Jacobs Archive, you can now liste

-More about Concert→Added
+More about Sonic Youth→Added

 Curated from public records and music databases.